Meanings of 'Vedic'

 TM is hardly dangerous to anyone, not even mentally unstable ones.
 The method is found to be safe, and not only that: "TM has not only a preventive effect against psychiatric illness but effectively promotes mental stability and improved mental health, even in severely disturbed cases," concludes Jaan Suurküla, M.D.
 [Evidence]

-Maharishi's Vedic Science is the TM method, some ideas clustered around it, and a growing body of decent developments in harmony with the TM method and later additions to it, as the TM Sidhi Programme.
+Maharishi's Vedic Science is the TM method, some ideas clustered around it, and a growing body of decent developments with later additions, as the TM Sidhi Programme.
+Note well: The TM Sidhi Programme, its marketing and marketing effects are not considered by me.

 [However, some suffer from the mistakes of others, so being cautious is good too.]